Diversity Equity and Inclusion

 The arts are a powerful vehicle for social change.
 As an institution, we are committed to supporting and promoting arts research, pedagogy, and cultural production that foster social justice and address historic and systemic inequities.
 We are committed to supporting projects that address the many critical environmental, human, economic, and cultural crises of today, including mass incarceration, racial and gender violence, economic disparity, climate chaos, displacement, gentrification, and more.
 Through our programs, we aim to change the status quo, inspire honest and rigorous reflection, and ensure a diversity of voices, subjects, and perspectives.

-New Equity and Innovation grant program
+Equity and Innovation grant program

 ARI Equity and Innovation Grants are available to students, faculty, and staff, and are meant to encourage new and sustainable ways to promote equity, inclusion, and diversity within the Arts Division and across campus.
 We are interested in projects that utilize the arts to address issue(s) related to campus climate, equity, racial justice, sense of belonging and/or inclusion within a program, department, population, or across the division or campus.
 We are especially interested in proposals that are generated by and include the perspectives of students, faculty and staff impacted by historic and systemic inequities.
 Award amounts will range from $500-$5,000 depending on the scope and potential impact of the project.